SarahU/sarahu.github.io/_posts/2021-06-14-coach-and-captain.md

 This size worked well for us as we maintained all of our own infrastructure, wrote and deployed all our own code and were on-call for everything we built.

 Due to the number of responsibilities and meetings the Team Leads had, there were many scenarios where they were simply not available to the team.

 "So the seniors were available weren't they?".
 The seniors were definitely available, however, half our team was senior and each person had their own ideas about direction and implementation choices, which took time to resolve and often involved the lead's input to finalise.
 With the amount of responsibilities, three Team Leads reached breaking point and resigned within a few weeks of each other.

 **Introducing Tech Leads**

 Clearly the stress of taking on all that responsibility caused our leaders to burn out.
-Management made the decision to split the line management and technical responsibilities (better late than never?).
+Management finally made the decision to split the line management and technical responsibilities (better late than never?).
 Each team would have a Technical Lead as well as a Team Lead.
 The Tech Lead would take on the Technical Strategy & Direction, tooling & practice oversight and, in my team, career-development work.
 The Team Lead would remain the line manager and main communication liason.